chef/chef-web-docs/content/ruby.md

     auth_salt: 'arbitrary data source, such as a password',
     secure_auth_salt: 'vault.
 Node attributes could work',
     logged_in_salt: 'as well, but you take special care',
-    nonce_salt: 'so they are not saved to your chef-server.',
+    nonce_salt: 'so they're not saved to your chef-server.',
     allow_multisite: 'false'
   )
   action :create